Warning! Hot water bottles can be dangerous & cause burns if they are not cared for or used in the proper way.

 4. Do not place anything on top of your bottle when storing it.

-5. Check your bottle throughly, including the stopper when using for the first time.
+5. Check your bottle thoroughly, including the stopper when using for the first time.
 Thereafter, check it regularly for wear, damage and leaks.
 Do not use if you are concerned.

 1. All our bottles are manufactured to British Safety Standard 1970:2012 and come with a guarantee against manufacturing defects.

-2. We do not provide budget rubber hot water bottles which have a lower rubber content, and are bulked out with chalk and other chemical fillers.
-These types of bottles are ineffective at retaining the the heat and wear out much quicker leading to leaking and bursting.
+2. We do not provide budget rubber hot water bottles which have a lower rubber content and, are bulked out with chalk and other chemical fillers.
+These types of bottles are ineffective at retaining the heat and wear out much quicker leading to leaking and bursting.

 3. All the rubber hot water bottles we supply with and without covers have been chosen as they have a higher rubber content (a minimum of 45%) which has greater heat retention and makes for a safer bottle.
 That’s why they’re a little bit more pricey - but we’ve chosen a bottle that, with the right care and use will work safely each and every time.

 4. It is advisable to replace your rubber bottle every 2 years to ensure that you are always using a bottle which is in good shape and safe.
 Rubber naturally deteriorates overtime and this natural process can be affected by how it is stored and used.